simonscmap/CMAP_docs/_build/html/_sources/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_match_datasets.rst.txt

 Example 1:
 ----------

-In this example the abundance of a prochlorococcus strain (MIT9313PCR, see lines 5-6) measured by Chisholm lab during the AMT13 cruise (Atlantic Meridional Transect Cruise 13) is colocalized with 3 target variables (lines 7-8):
+In this example, the abundance of a prochlorococcus strain (MIT9313PCR, see lines 5-6) measured by Chisholm lab during the AMT13 cruise (Atlantic Meridional Transect Cruise 13) is colocalized with 3 target variables (lines 7-8):

 -  'MIT9312PCR_Chisholm' from the same source dataset
 -  'phosphate*WOA*\ clim' from World Ocean Atlas monthly climatology dataset